Give Page Feedback

-With that said, if you do not currently have such a scene but would still like to work through this tutorial, you can download the Samples Package (v2) and use the scene called 5_Pre_SAM_Example_Scene, which can be found in the Assets/Deep Space Labs/SAM/Samples/SampleScenes/BasicConcepts folder.
-We will reference this scene as the Sample Scene within this tutorial.
+Download the Samples Package and use the scene called 5_Pre_SAM_Example_Scene, which can be found in the Assets/Deep Space Labs/SAM/Samples/SampleScenes/BasicConcepts folder.
+We will reference this scene as the Sample Scene and instructions intended for you will be marked by Sample Scene Instructions within this tutorial.

 For certain types of Assets, the steps outlined in this tutorial may not be needed.
 These include: